HashiniKrishnamoorthy/Walmart-Sales-Analysis/README.md

 Customer Behavior: Trends in ratings, payment preferences, and peak shopping hours.

 ### Future Enhancements
- Possible extensions to this project:
+ **Possible extensions to this project**:
-Integration with a dashboard tool (e.g., Power BI or Tableau) for interactive visualization.
+- Integration with a dashboard tool (e.g., Power BI or Tableau) for interactive visualization.
-Additional data sources to enhance analysis depth.
+- Additional data sources to enhance analysis depth.
-Automation of the data pipeline for real-time data ingestion and analysis.
+- Automation of the data pipeline for real-time data ingestion and analysis.

 ### License
 This project is licensed under the MIT License.